 - Total Wire Size (kB): The size of all the objects in the page while in transmission.
 Often, HTTP responses are compressed prior to transmission, so wire size may be less than actual size if any objects are compressed by the server.

 - Throughput (kbps): The throughput, measured in kilobits per second.
 This is the Total Wire Size divided by the sum of the Receive Times for each object (taking into account that some of the downloads are overlapping).
 For example, if object A has an overlap of 50% with object B and they both take T time to download, the time that is considered for Throughput computation is 1.5*T.

 - Component Errors: The number of component errors in the page.
 For example, an image that fails to load.

 - DOM Load Time (ms): Also known as Time-to-interaction, the time required for the browser to build the Document Object Model for the page, which is the skeleton of the page, not including images.
 This maps to the DOMContentLoaded event.

 - Page Load Time (ms): This maps to the load event triggered when the web page is fully loaded.
-The Page Load time is always higher than the DOM Load time.
+Generally, the Page Load time is higher than the DOM Load time.

 Waterfall Object Timings

 - Blocking: The time an HTTP request waits for system resources to become available that are needed to make a connection to a web server.
 The most common reason for significant blocking time is the per-domain concurrent connection limit.

 - DNS: The time required for the agent to perform a DNS resolution of the domain name in the request for the object.

 - Connect: The time required to establish a TCP connection with the web server.